You're Changing Your Oil Far Too Often if You Still Buy Into the 3,000 Mile Oil Change Myth

-Most auto manufacturers today recommend oil changes between 6,000 and 10,000 miles
+Most auto manufacturers today recommend oil changes between 6,000 and 10,000 miles, but oil change shops want you to still go on shorter intervals

 Burying the Oil Change Myth

 The 3,000 mile oil change myth needs to be buried.
-Both oil chemistry and engine technology are much better today than they were years ago.
+Both oil chemistry and engine technology are much better today than they were even a decade ago.
 They've become so good, in fact, that oil can outlast even today's seemingly high oil change intervals.
+In fact, if you are changing your oil between 6,000 miles and 8,000 miles, you may be able to push your oil changes about 25% longer.
+Even though oil change intervals have gone, they are still sometimes kept at a conservative amount to account for varying conditions, varying oils, and varying driving habits.

-Most auto manufacturers today recommend oil changes between 6,000 and 10,000 miles, but there are some that go as high as 15,000 miles.
-Even if you are on the low end of the scale, you are still changing your oil more than twice as frequently as needed if you are sticking to the old 3,000 mile belief.
+Most auto manufacturers today recommend oil changes between 6,000 and 10,000 miles, but there are some manufacturers that go as high as 15,000 miles.
+Even if you are on the low end of the scale, you would still be changing your oil at least twice as often as necessary if you stick to the old 3,000 mile recommendation.

 The quick Lube factor

-Many consumers are scared into getting an oil change every 3,000 miles by the quick lube industry, even if the manuals in their glove boxes say otherwise.
-Compounded with very modern-looking components under the hood, a crafty oil change 'technician' can easily take a consumer for hundreds of dollars on each visit, making your next return visit all that much more important.
-To help remind you of your next pocket-flush, you even get that fancy sticker on the windshield of your car that conveniently lists a mileage interval 3,000 miles away.
+Many drivers are scared into getting an oil change every 3,000 miles by the quick lube industry, even if the manual in their glove boxes say otherwise.
+Compounded with very modern-looking components under the hood, a crafty oil change 'technician' can easily take you for hundreds of dollars on each visit, making your next return visit all that much more important to the business.
+To help remind you of your next pocket-flush, you even get that fancy sticker on the windshield that tells you to come back in 3,000 miles.
 It's nothing more than marketing, and you shouldn't fall for it!

 Oil Last So Much Longer than it used to

 Oil technology today is much better than it was even a decade ago.
 Even conventional motor oil, which is the most prone to sludge, outperforms oils made ten years ago.
-New standards introduced in the mid-2000s made for a cleaner and longer-lasting oil.
-Most oils produced today have superior anti-wear components and anti-sludge detergents that keep your engine running smoothly well past the 3,000 mile mark.
+New standards introduced in the mid-2000s made for a cleaner and longer-lasting oil because of the various anti-friction additives and detergents.
+Most oils produced today have superior anti-wear and anti-sludge properties that keep your engine running smoothly well past the 3,000 mile mark.
+It may have been necessary to change your oil every 3,000 miles back in the day, but it isn't necessary anymore, even with your basic budget-conscious motor oil.

 Synthetic Oil Gets You More Miles